 (2) A person may act as litigation guardian of a child without being appointed by the Court to act in that capacity.

-121. Litigation guardian of a child
+121. Duties of litigation guardian of a child

 (1) A litigation guardian of a child must, in accordance with subrule (2), lodge and serve an affidavit sworn by the litigation guardian —